Outokumpu Oyj (OTCMKTS:OUTKY) Sets New 1-Year High at $3.07

-Several equities research analysts recently weighed in on the company.
-BNP Paribas raised Outokumpu Oyj from a “neutral” rating to an “outperform” rating in a report on Monday, April 19th.
-Exane BNP Paribas raised Outokumpu Oyj from a “neutral” rating to an “outperform” rating in a report on Monday, April 19th.
-Credit Suisse Group reaffirmed an “underperform” rating on shares of Outokumpu Oyj in a report on Friday, February 5th.
-Deutsche Bank Aktiengesellschaft reaffirmed a “buy” rating on shares of Outokumpu Oyj in a report on Tuesday, April 13th.
-Finally, Zacks Investment Research raised Outokumpu Oyj from a “hold” rating to a “buy” rating and set a $3.50 target price on the stock in a report on Friday, April 16th.
-Two research analysts have rated the stock with a sell rating and eight have given a buy rating to the stock.
-Outokumpu Oyj presently has an average rating of “Buy” and a consensus target price of $3.50.
+Several equities research analysts have recently commented on the company.
+Zacks Investment Research upgraded Outokumpu Oyj from a “hold” rating to a “buy” rating and set a $3.50 price objective for the company in a report on Friday, April 16th.
+Credit Suisse Group restated an “underperform” rating on shares of Outokumpu Oyj in a report on Friday, February 5th.
+Morgan Stanley upgraded Outokumpu Oyj from an “equal weight” rating to an “overweight” rating in a report on Wednesday, March 24th.
+JPMorgan Chase & Co. restated an “overweight” rating on shares of Outokumpu Oyj in a report on Thursday, April 15th.
+Finally, Deutsche Bank Aktiengesellschaft restated a “buy” rating on shares of Outokumpu Oyj in a report on Tuesday, April 13th.
+Two analysts have rated the stock with a sell rating and eight have given a buy rating to the company’s stock.
+The company has a consensus rating of “Buy” and an average target price of $3.50.

 About Outokumpu Oyj (OTCMKTS:OUTKY)